-The Don Campbell Memorial Study Tour is a five-day tour of the northern Tasmanian dairy industry by a group of 10 to 14 young farmers.
-It is held every year in March and applications open in September the previous year.
+The Don Campbell Memorial Tour is a five-day tour of the Northern Tasmanian dairy industry by a group of 10 to 14 young dairy professionals.

 The late Don Campbell was a dairy farmer from Yannathan in Gippsland and the first chair of the GippsDairy board.
 He was passionate about the development of young people within the dairy industry.

-The tour was named in his honour and provides valuable insights into the dairy industry, along with personal development and networking opportunities.
+The tour was named in his honour and provides valuable insights into the dairy industry, along with personal and professional development and networking opportunities.

 How to apply

-Applications open in September and application forms can be found below or by contacting the office on 03 5624 3900 or firstname.lastname@example.org.
+Applications are open for the month of September and forms can be found below or by contacting the office on 03 5624 3900 or firstname.lastname@example.org.

-Send a written application to email@example.com by January.
-Successful applicants will then be invited to a video conference or face to face interview, depending on their location.
+Send completed forms to email@example.com by 30 September.
+Successful application forms will then be shortlisted and progress to an interview round via video conference call or face to face interview, depending on their location.